filiphric/filiphric.com-new/content/use-session-instead-of-login-page-object-in-cypress/index.md

 cy.location('pathname').should('eq', '/')
 ```

 Cypress tries to clear browser data inbetween tests, which leads to the need of logging in before every rest.
-We can either do this by using `beforeEach()` hook or <nuxt-link to="/cypress-basics-where-did-my-cookies-disappear">by using cookies api</nuxt-link> to ignore deleting certain cookies from our app.
+We can either do this by using `beforeEach()` hook or [by using cookies api](/cypress-basics-where-did-my-cookies-disappear) to ignore deleting certain cookies from our app.

 ## Abstracting login into page object
 It makes sense to abstract the login sequence into a separate entity.
 A go to solution is a page object.
 In many cases it might look something like this: